vorSherer/code-201-prework/README.md

   - Chapter 1: "The ABC of Programming"

 Plan to spend about 20-30 minutes with each chapter.
 Do not strive to methodically read and retain every single word, because we cover hundreds of pages of text in the first two weeks of the course.
 Instead, aim for an understanding of the big topics and orientation to where the details are so that you can find them when you need them.
 And be sure to read closely enough to come up with questions and observations based on your reading!

+It can be helpful to start each chapter by reading the single-page summary at the end of the chapter to get a feel for the most important topics.

 ##### 10. Download and Install Slack (do this step after your enrollment is completed) *(15-30 minutes)*